biocore/pynast/README.md

 [![Build Status](http://ci.qiime.org/job/PyNAST/badge/icon)](http://ci.qiime.org/job/PyNAST/)

 The official PyNAST source code repository.
-For details on PyNAST, see http://qiime.org/pynast.
+For documentation on installing and using PyNAST, see http://qiime.org/pynast.
 This documentation will refer to the latest release version of PyNAST.
 If you're working with a development version of PyNAST, you should refer to the documentation in PyNAST/doc/.

 See the [QIIME GitHub organization](https://github.com/qiime) for related software projects and data.